mneverov/GC/README.md

 * [Java Garbage Collection Distilled](https://mechanical-sympathy.blogspot.ru/2013/07/java-garbage-collection-distilled.html)

 Image in the 19-th slide was taken from [Safepoints: Meaning, Side Effects and Overheads](http://psy-lob-saw.blogspot.ru/2015_12_01_archive.html).
-Images in other slides were taken anywhere on the net.
+Images in other slides were taken from everywhere on the net.